-In a brief stop in Wilmington on Jan.
-17, on his triumphal train ride into Washington for the inaugural, President Barack Obama told a story.
-Actually, he told a number of stories, from the personal history of Vice President Joseph Biden and his triumph over hardship, to the brief stories about a truck driver, a machinist, a nurse's aide and a teacher he'd met on the campaign trail.
+In a brief stop in Wilmington on January 17, on his triumphal train ride into Washington for the inaugural, President Barack Obama told a story.
+Actually, he told a number of stories, from the personal history of Vice President Joseph Biden and his triumph over hardship, to the brief stories about a truck driver, a machinist, a nurse's aide, and a teacher he'd met on the campaign trail.

 "Theirs are the stories that will drive me in the days ahead, and this is the moment that we must come together for the sake of our country," Obama said.
 "For while we come from different places, as Americans we share a common story.
 That story began over two centuries ago in Philadelphia, where we started today's journey, and where are forefathers declared the birth of our nation and the creation of our Constitution."

 For the 47 percent of Americans who voted for Obama's opponent, the reference to "a common story" animating his administration may sound strange to the ears.
 But it is impossible to understand the new president unless his brilliant use of narrative is first grasped.
 It is a potent political strategy that has not been used this well since the White House was occupied by the Great Communicator himself, Ronald Reagan.